Oracle sales miss forecasts, shares plunge

 That hasn't happened since the fall of 2008, when the financial crisis began with the collapse of Lehman Brothers, said Cowen & Co analyst Peter Goldmacher.

 Analysts warned that Oracle's dismal fiscal second-quarter results boded ill for industry peers.
-SAP AG's U.S. stock (SAP.N) was down 5 percent, while Salesforce.com Inc (CRM.N) was off 2 percent in after-hours trading.
+SAP AG's U.S. stock was down 5 percent, while Salesforce.com Inc was off 2 percent in after-hours trading.

 "Tech spending is more under pressure than people thought," Goldmacher said.
 "IT budgets have been relatively flat, when you have issues like you do in Europe, people naturally pull back."